erenon/bazel_clang_tidy/README.md

   --@bazel_clang_tidy//:clang_tidy_config=//:clang_tidy_config
 ```

+:exclamation: the config-file will not be forced by adding it to the clang-tidy command line.
+Therefore it must be in one of the parents of all source files.
+It is recommended to put it in the root directly besides the WORKSPACE file.

 Now if you don't want to type this out every time, it is recommended that you
 add a config in your .bazelrc that matches this command line;